 A net loss causes all outstanding stock options and warrants to be anti-dilutive.
-As a result, the basic and dilutive losses per common share are the same for the three and nine months ended February 28, 2022 and for the three months ended February 28, 2021.
-For the nine months ended February 28, 2022, the Company excluded from the calculation of fully diluted earnings per share the following instruments which were anti-dilutive: shares issuable pursuant to the conversion of notes payable and accrued interest, and shares issuable pursuant to the exercise of stock options and warrants.
-The Company included 170,000 shares of common stock issuable in fully diluted earnings per share for the nine months ended February 28, 2022.
+As a result, the basic and dilutive losses per common share are the same for the three months ended August 31, 2022.
+For the three months ended August 31, 2022, the Company excluded from the calculation of fully diluted earnings per share the following instruments which were anti-dilutive: shares issuable pursuant to the conversion of notes payable and accrued interest, shares issuable pursuant to the exercise of warrants, and 30,000 shares of common stock issuable.